elUrso/FrameKit/README.md

 A library to design web pages without the web part.

+## Frames, Representables, Layouts

+Webpages are content based and frames are resposible for expressing content structure.

+Representables is something that can be inserted into a HTMLElement, which may not only be a HTMLElement.

+eg: <p><i>Italic</i> text.<p> ->

+Paragraph {
+    Italics {
+        "Italic"
+    }
+    " text."
+}

+Layouts are stylizes for content.
+Layouts require structure, this is why a Layout needs a structure: protocol Layout<Structure, Model>
+Styles are direc applyed to the frame usign either direct scope or global scope

 ## Frames and Contexts

 A frame visual representation of something.
 For example: